 Or for AerCap Holdings:

-When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
+ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
+ROCE is only a point-in-time measure.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for AerCap Holdings.

-AerCap Holdings has total liabilities of US$2.9b and total assets of US$45b.
-As a result, its current liabilities are equal to approximately 6.5% of its total assets.
+AerCap Holdings has total liabilities of US$2.9b and total assets of US$44b.
+As a result, its current liabilities are equal to approximately 6.6% of its total assets.
 AerCap Holdings reports few current liabilities, which have a negligible impact on its unremarkable ROCE.